tus/tus-resumable-upload-protocol/protocol.md

 ##### Metadata

-The `Metadata` header MUST be a comma-separated list adding one or multiple key-value-pairs to the file creation request.
+The `Metadata` header MUST be a comma-separated list adding one or multiple key-value-pairs to the upload creation request.
 Its elements MUST consist of the key and the according Base64 encoded value separated by a space.
 Both entities, the key and value, MUST be non-empty strings.
 The key MUST NOT contain a space or a comma.